-Academic Suspension: If a student on Academic Probation fails to (a) earn a least a 2.00 GPA in the first semester of probation or (b) fails to meet SAP requirements by the end of the second semester of probation, the student will be places on Academic Suspension for one Fall Semester or Spring Semester.
+Academic Suspension: If a student on Academic Probation fails to (a) earn a least a 2.00 GPA in the first semester of probation or (b) fails to meet SAP requirements by the end of the second semester of probation, the student will be placed on Academic Suspension for one Fall Semester or Spring Semester.
 A student placed on academic suspension at the end of a semester will not be allowed to register for classes until his/her suspension period has elapsed.
-Students placed on suspension at the end of the fall semester cannot enroll again until the following summer semester; students placed on suspension at the end of the spring semester cannot enroll again until the following spring semester; students placed on suspension at the end of a summer semester cannot enroll again until the following spring semester.
+Students placed on suspension at the end of the fall semester cannot enroll again until the following summer semester; students placed on suspension at the end of the spring semester cannot enroll again until the following spring semester; students placed on suspension at the end of a summer semester.